nrfconnect/sdk-nrf/doc/nrf/drivers/sensor_sim.rst

    :local:
    :depth: 2

-The simulated sensor driver implements a simulated sensor that is compatible with Zephyr's :ref:`zephyr:sensor_api`.
+The simulated sensor driver implements a simulated sensor that is compatible with Zephyr's :ref:`zephyr:sensor`.
 The sensor provides readouts for predefined set of sensor channels and supports sensor triggers.

 Configuration